Understanding Critical Success Factors and Indicators in Business

 - The general manager supported the team's recommendation for investment in a new customer relationship management software system as part of the plan to strengthen overall customer satisfaction.
 The new software was identified as one critical success factor for gaining the ability to better track and respond to inquiries from their customers.

-- The senior management team identified three critical success factors to enabling their new strategy in the marketplace: identifying and hiring the right skill sets; defining and implementing a strategy execution approach that captured lessons learned in the market; and the ability of marketing to gain the attention of a critical group of early adopters in the targeted markets.
+- The senior management team identified three critical success factors in enabling their new strategy in the marketplace: identifying and hiring the right skill sets; defining and implementing a strategy execution approach that captured lessons learned in the market; and the ability of marketing to gain the attention of a critical group of early adopters in the targeted markets.

 - The sales manager understands that training, follow-up and the use of a defined sales process all contribute to increasing sales.
 She measures and monitors a set of indicators that tell her whether her representatives are engaging in the behaviors that enable growth in sales.